 Theatre 360 brings us a new production of Peter and the Starcatcher that is nothing short of stellar that takes the audience on a swashbuckling, magical ride with an utterly fearless cast of fine, young actors.

-In a tour de force comedic performance, Anders Keith as the dreaded pirate Black Stache is that rare actor with an undeniable “it” factor.
-Beyond his charisma, he possesses razor sharp comedic timing along with an authentic vulnerability that makes you root for him even as he embodies “the prince of darkness, our satanic supervisor, the pirate with scads of panache”!
+Anders Keith is terrific as the dreaded pirate Black Stache with sharp, comedic timing along with an authentic vulnerability that makes you root for him even as he embodies “the prince of darkness, our satanic supervisor, the pirate with scads of panache”!
 Going toe to toe with him is Fintan Swift as Peter in a sweet, earnest and ornery performance that gels perfectly with Keith.
 We see the beginnings of their relationship as Stache tries to get Peter to join him tempting him with “a little swash and a little buckle” and come to understand the dynamics of their rivalry to come.